-Let's face it - no one likes paperwork.
-That's why we've simplified the out-of-network claim process for you.
+Anyhoo, let's get your out-of-network vision insurance claim out of the way so you can get reimbursed.
 To receive a check for any money you're owed, all you need to do is:

-- 1. Fill in and Sign the following form.

-- 2. Attach an itemized receipt to the form.

-- Mail the signed, completed form and itemized receipt to your vision insurance company (contact information included below).
+- 1. Fill out and sign the following following out-of-network claim form. - 2.
+Attach your itemized receipt to the form. - 3.
+Mail the completed form and receipt to your vision insurance company (contact information included below).

-Please note: Not all insurance plans have out-of-network benefits, so please contact your insurance company to check benefits from out-of-network providers.
-Any missing or incomplete information may result in delay of payment or the form being returned.
+Please note: Not all insurance plans have out-of-network benefits.
+Please get in touch with your insurance provider if you're unsure if they provide out-of-network reimbursement.
+Any missing or incomplete information may result in a delay in payment, or the form being returned.
 Your insurance company will notify you if it needs additional information.

-Notice to consumers: If you received a cash rebate that does not show up on your original receipt, make sure you deduct the rebate amount from the total value you submit to your insurance company for reimbursement.
+If you received a cash rebate that doesn't show up on your original receipt, make sure you deduct the rebate amount from the total value you submit to your insurance company for reimbursement.